Museum and Art Gallery of the Northern Territory: The Chan Building

 On 16 June 2015, the Northern Territory Government announced plans to refurbish the historic Chan Building in the centre of Darwin, as a world-class visual arts museum to be managed by the MAGNT.
 The refurbishment which is expected to cost $18.3 million.
 The redevelopment has been controversial due to increasing costs and government approval processes.

 Collections

 The Territory's art collection consists of over 30,000 items of art and material culture.
 Famous exhibits include the body of Sweetheart, a crocodile notorious for attacking boats.

 Selected exhibitions

-Starting on 23 May 2020 (later than scheduled owing to the COVID-19 pandemic in Australia) and due to run until 25 October 2020, a comprehensive solo exhibition of Nyapanyapa Yunupingu's work, "the moment eternal: Nyapanyapa Yunupiŋu" was mounted.
-Featuring more than 60 of the artist's works, it is the first solo exhibition by an Aboriginal Australian artist to be held at MAGNT.
+Starting on 23 May 2020 (later than scheduled owing to the COVID-19 pandemic in Australia) and running until 25 October 2020, a comprehensive solo exhibition of Nyapanyapa Yunupingu's work, "the moment eternal: Nyapanyapa Yunupiŋu" was mounted.
+Featuring more than 60 of the artist's works, it was the first solo exhibition by an Aboriginal Australian artist to be held at MAGNT.